microsoft/vscode-test-adapter-converter/README.md

 # vscode-test-adapter-converter

 This is an extension that converts from the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) API into native VS Code testing.
-When using this, you will likely want to disable the test explorer UI components.
+You can use this by setting `testExplorer.useNativeTesting: true` in your user settings.

 ## Contributing